 The LSU AgCenter is dedicated to providing innovative research, information and education to improve people’s lives.
 Working in a statewide network of parish extension offices, research stations and academic departments, the LSU AgCenter helps Louisiana citizens make the best use of natural resources, protect the environment, enhance agricultural enterprises, and develop human and community resources.

-You are the local supporters and beneficiaries in the LSU AgCenter extension programs.
-Just 20% support keeps these programs in your community.
+You are the local supporters and beneficiaries of the LSU AgCenter extension programs.
+Your support keeps these programs in your communities.
 Your parish extension office offers programs in: Sustaining Louisiana agriculture, forestry and fisheries.
 Building leaders and good citizens through 4-H Youth Development.
 Family, nutrition and health to enhance the quality of life for Louisiana’s citizens.

 Kemberly V. Johnson